 You get your best friend in the world

 While I have written about the Scarborough Spa Orchestra in a generic way previously in this post I realise that I haven’t done a proper write up.
-However, as we had a long weekend on the North Yorks Coast last weekend, we took in the first Teddy Bears Concert of the summer season.
+However, as we had a long weekend on the North Yorkshire Coast last weekend, we took in the first Teddy Bears Picnic Concert of the summer season.

 Throughout writing this, I am thinking “Why does no-one else do this type of event?”